 Download & Other Tools

-- Footnote: The federal poverty threshold was $25,465 for a family of two adults and two children in 2018.
-Data presented are for children in families related by birth/marriage/adoption and children ages 15-17 in households with no relatives.
-Poverty status is not determined for children in some living situations.
-For details, see How the Census Bureau Measures Poverty.
+- Footnote: The federal poverty threshold was $26,246 for a family of two adults and two children in 2020.
+Data presented are for children in families related by birth, marriage, or adoption, and children ages 15-17 in households with no relatives.
+Poverty status is not determined for children in some living situations; for details, see How the Census Bureau Measures Poverty.
 Race/ethnicity categories overlap (i.e., African American/black, American Indian/Alaska Native, Asian American, multiracial, and Native Hawaiian/Pacific Islander children can also be Hispanic/Latino); for more information, see Child Population, by Race/Ethnicity.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
 The notation S refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 Because of disruptions to data collection in 2020, American Community Survey estimates for 2016-2020 did not meet statistical quality requirements and have larger than usual margins of error; see Information and Advice on 2020 Federal Data Quality and Use.

 - Measures of Family Income and Poverty on Kidsdata.org